cryptojoks/antofy-wallet/src/faq/en/balance/what-syncing-status-on-a-coin-means.md

 # What does the 'syncing' status on a coin means?

-The 'syncing' status indicator on the coin shows that the Unstoppable app tries to synchronize itself with a given blockchain.
+The 'syncing' status indicator on the coin shows that the Antofy app tries to synchronize itself with a given blockchain.

 While in most cases 'syncing' status should be shown briefly, there are many valid situations where it can remain significantly longer: